Ngorwek/Ngorwek/README.md

 UoJ, School of Computer Science and Information Technology
-Name: MARKO NGOR WEK WEK
+Name: NGOR WEK WEK NGOR
 INDEX NO: 18-CIT-090
 DEPARTMENT OF INFORMATION TECHNOLOGY
 The model is being trained based on the Epochs and Batch_size where it learnt on different training environments.